mosaicml/composer/docs/source/trainer/artifact_logging.rst

     as `W & B Artifacts <https://docs.wandb.ai/ref/python/artifact>`_, which are associated with the corresponding W & B project.

-*   The :class:`~composer.loggers.object_store_logger.ObjectStoreLogger` can upload Composer training artifacts to any cloud storage backend or remote filesystem.
+*   The :class:`~composer.loggers.remote_uploader_downloader.RemoteUploaderDownloader` can upload Composer training artifacts to any cloud storage backend or remote filesystem.
 We include integrations for AWS S3 and SFTP (see the :ref:`examples <file_uploading_examples>` below), and you can write your own integration for a custom backend.